PacoVu/IODClientForWindowsUniversal/README.md

         {
             jsonObject = root.GetObject();
             string jobId = jsonObject.GetNamedString("jobID");
-            iodClient.GetJobResult(jobId);
+            hodClient.GetJobResult(jobId);
         }
     }

 ----
 ## API callback functions
-You will need to implement callback functions to receive responses from IDOL OnDemand server
+You will need to implement callback functions to receive responses from Haven OnDemand server

-    iodClient.requestCompletedWithContent += IodClient_requestCompletedWithContent;
+    hodClient.requestCompletedWithContent += HodClient_requestCompletedWithContent;
-    iodClient.requestCompletedWithJobID += IodClient_requestCompletedWithJobID;
+    hodClient.requestCompletedWithJobID += HodClient_requestCompletedWithJobID;
-    iodClient.onErrorOccurred += IodClient_onErrorOccurred;
+    hodClient.onErrorOccurred += HodClient_onErrorOccurred;
 #
-When you call the GetRequest() or PostRequest() with the ASYNC mode, the response will be returned to this callback function.
+When you call the GetRequest() or PostRequest() with the ASYNC mode, or call the GetJobResult() function, the response will be returned to this callback function.
 The response is a JSON string containing the jobID.

-    private void IodClient_requestCompletedWithJobID(string response)
+    private void HodClient_requestCompletedWithJobID(string response)
     {

     }